Lubyanka (Moscow Metro): Name

 The station was originally named Dzerzhinskaya after Dzerzhinsky Square, but it was changed on 5 November 1990 after the square's original name, Lubyanka, was restored.
-There is still a bust of Felix Dzerzhinsky in the station vestibule.
+There is still a bust of Felix Dzerzhinsky, who the square was originally named after, in the station vestibule.

 History

 Construction work on the station began in December 1933, and the engineers were faced with extremely difficult soil conditions from the outset.
 The area under Lubyanka square is made of Jurassic clay, beneath which are layers of quicksand and Carboniferous clay.
 The Metro station was planned to rest on top of the Carboniferous clay, which was thought to be firm enough to support its weight.
 It was quickly discovered, however, that the clay was much softer than anticipated due to the proximity of an underground channel of the Neglinnaya River and also tended to swell greatly when exposed to air.
 This meant that the tunnels had to be built one section at a time, very quickly, in order to allow the concrete to set before the pressure exerted by the expanding clay increased to the point where the wooden forms could no longer contain it.

 Nikolai Ladovsky's initial design had to be significantly modified in order to cope with these problems.
 In order to minimize the amount of excavation required, the planned full-length central hall was abandoned in favour of a short passage at the end of the station connecting the two platform tubes, similar to many London Underground stations.
 This simplified the construction of the station while still allowing the planned hall to be built in the future.

 Even after the design change, the station's construction was plagued by difficulties.
 Quicksand from between the two layers of clay began to seep into the construction site almost immediately, and due to the unexpected softness of the Carboniferous clay the station began to slowly sink.
 Nevertheless, the builders of the station were able to surmount these problems and Lubyanka was opened as planned on 15 May 1935.
 The heroic efforts of the Metro builders are memorialized in a sculptural composition in the vestibule on Nikolskaya street.